Web Applications

 Danger

-• Change host: This action modifies the visibility and accessibility of the application.
-Making a host change can impact the visibility and availability of the web application.
+- Change host: This action modifies the visibility and accessibility of the application.
+Changing the host can impact the visibility and availability of the web application.

-• Change realm: Shows the application's realm.
-When you change the realm, you lose all the privacy settings in your web apps, pages, and browsing.
+- Change realm: Displays the application's realm.
+When you change the realm, you lose all privacy settings in your web apps, pages, and navigation.

-• Disabled: Not editable or visible.
-In this state, it's not accessible or visible to users.
+- Disabled: Not editable or visible.
+In this state, it is not accessible or visible to users.

-• Delete app: Initiates the asynchronous removal of the application and all of its elements, such as pages and widgets.
+- Delete application: Initiates the asynchronous deletion of the application and all its elements, such as pages and widgets.

 Danger